 Why not combine a glamping getaway with some of the best wine-tasting in the country?
-Sonoma County is home to Wildhaven, which means a stay in one of their deluxe, safari-style tents will be in close proximity to more than 425 wineries, Lake Sonoma and the Russian River, and the towns of Healdsburg, Guerneville, Calistoga, not to mention gorgeous mountain-vineyard views.
+Sonoma County is home to Wildhaven, whose deluxe, safari-style tents are close to more than 425 wineries, Lake Sonoma and the Russian River, as well as the towns of Healdsburg, Guerneville, and Calistoga, and have gorgeous mountain-vineyard views.
 The 10-acre riverfront property offers complimentary yoga sessions and live music events, and quiet hours from 10 p.m. to 8 a.m. ensure a peaceful stay.

 El Capitan Canyon, Santa Barbara County

 Guests at El Capitan Canyon—located 30 minutes northwest of Santa Barbara amidst the oceanfront and backcountry of El Capitán State Beach—choose from a range of overnight accommodations.
 Keep it classic with canvas tents built on platforms, or go for one of the cedar cabins with bathrooms and kitchenettes, or an Adventure Yurt with a domed skylight that allows for easy stargazing.
 The real draw here, though, is the proximity to the coastline itself, where you can walk, bike, or drive to the sandy beach and tide pools.
 Visitors can even go on a leisurely llama hike to a field that offers sweeping views of the Pacific.
 Complimentary cruiser bikes are available for guests; friendly staff can also arrange surf lessons, whale watching excursions, kayaking, or wine tasting.
 (More: El Capitan Canyon)